updated August 1, 2021 - Santa Teresa, Costa Rica

 HOW WE CAN HELP?

-The Costa Rican government has done an exceptional job at handling the pandemic situation.
-The tourism industry is a vital part of the country’s economy.
-They have put in every effort to make it safe and comfortable for tourists to visit as possible.
-Case numbers have been steadily dropping.
+The tourism industry is a vital part of Costa Rica’s economy.
+The Costa Rican government and tourism sector have put in every effort to make it as safe and comfortable for tourists to visit as possible.
 The general atmosphere in Costa Rica is calm and everyone does what is required without the overwhelm.
 We are outdoors 99% of the time here on the beach.

 When you have landed in Costa Rica and arrive at your accommodations, you will see that there was no need for worry or to be anxious before your trip.
 A common response by travelers is that it was a lot easier than expected.
 And they are certainly beyond happy they came.